 It is natural to ask: 'What are the conditions for a symmetric operator to be self-adjoint?'
 As just noted, being maximally symmetric is not sufficient.
 What about being symmetric and closed?
 This also turns out to be not sufficient.
-But in paragraph 4 of the next Section, we will get an answer: an answer that relates to Philosophical Remark (D) in paragraph 4 of Section 1: about the idea that a quantity can be represented by an operator that is not self-adjoint.
+But in item (A) of paragraph 4 (Philosophical Remarks) of Section 3, we will get an answer.
+This answer relates to Philosophical Remark (D) in paragraph 4 of Section 1.
+That is: the answer relates to the idea that a quantity can be represented by an operator that is not self-adjoint.